Manezki/APCA/README.md

 ### Other

 For the Telegram bot to work properly, one needs to supply the code with a Trigram language model as `trigram_model.pickle` in the root directory.
-This is **not** supplied in the repository for the space limitations - however, the format of the model is:
+This is **not** supplied in the repository for the space limitations - however, the model used for the experiment can be downloaded [here](https://drive.google.com/file/d/1cqETZ9hJwVSD8ChAGRAF_XzXXMTC8wum/view?usp=sharing).

+Alternatively, you can define your own model.
+The format of the model is:
 ```
 trigram_model = {(word_1, word_2): Probability(word_3)}
 ```